-In line with our general view on the banking sector, BSH has a low exposure to environmental risks (see our environmental risks heat map for further information), despite its large exposure to residential real estate, which represents a major source of carbon dioxide emissions.
-At the same time, ecological modernisations represent a significant part of BSH's new lending business.
+In line with our general view of the banking sector, BSH has low exposure to environmental risks (see our environmental risks heat map for further information), despite its large exposure to residential real estate, which represents a major source of carbon dioxide emissions.
+At the same time, ecological modernisation represents a significant part of BSH's new lending business.

-For social risks, we also place BSH in line with our general view on the banking sector, which indicates a moderate exposure.
-This includes considerations in relation to the rapid and widening spread of the coronavirus pandemic, given the substantial implications for public health and safety and the deteriorating global economic outlook, creating a severe and extensive credit shock across many sectors, regions and markets.
-For further information see our social risk heat map4.
-Bank-specific social risks for BSH could also be highlighted by consumer protection associations that target specialized residential mortgage lenders as they try to terminate costly legacy client relationships.
-In our view, BSH has taken a less aggressive approach to contract terminations and we therefore deem the bank less exposed to potential challenges in court than the vast majority of its peers.
+For social risks, we also place BSH in line with our general view of the banking sector, which indicates moderate exposure.
+This includes considerations in relation to the coronavirus pandemic, given the substantial implications for public health and safety and the severe and extensive economic shock the pandemic has caused across many sectors, regions and markets.
+For further information, see our social risk heat map.
+Bank-specific social risks for BSH could also be highlighted by consumer protection associations that target specialised residential mortgage lenders as they try to terminate costly legacy client relationships.
+In our view, BSH has taken a less aggressive approach to contract terminations and, therefore, we deem the bank less exposed to potential challenges in court than the vast majority of its peers.

-Governance 5 is highly relevant for BSH, as it is to all banks.
+Governance is highly relevant for BSH, as it is to all banks.
 BSH is integrated into DZ BANK's appropriate risk management framework relating to its risk appetite, and we do not have any particular governance concern for the bank or apply any corporate behaviour adjustment for BSH.
-Nonetheless, corporate governance remains a key credit consideration given new emerging risks and continues to be a subject of our ongoing monitoring.
+Nonetheless, corporate governance remains a key credit consideration because of new emerging risks and continues to be a subject of our ongoing monitoring.